beyarkay/masters-thesis/src/03_lit_review.md

-Papers which attack implicit segmentation (where not every observation necessarily contains a gesture, often resulting in a highly imbalanced dataset) often [@TODO] use a two-model approach, with one model being used for gesture detection (without attempting to classify which gesture is being observed) and a second (often more complex) model being used for gesture recognition _given_ that the observation already contains a gesture.
+Papers which attack implicit segmentation (where not every observation necessarily contains a gesture, often resulting in a highly imbalanced dataset) often use a two-model approach, with one model being used for gesture detection (without attempting to classify which gesture is being observed) and a second (often more complex) model being used for gesture recognition _given_ that the observation already contains a gesture.
 These two